parisGPB/Neural-Style-Transfer/README.md

 - Study the different NST techniques: Improved, Fast & Arbitrary Fast Style Transfer

 ## What is Style Transfer?
-Neural style transfer is an optimization technique used to take three images, a content image, a style reference image (such as an artwork by a famous painter), and the input image you want to style — and blend them together such that the input image is transformed to look like the content image, but “painted” in the style of the style image.
+Neural style transfer is an optimization technique used to take three images, a content image, a style reference image (such as an artwork by a famous painter), and the input image you want to style (usually random image) — and blend them together such that the input image is transformed to look like the content image, but “painted” in the style of the style image.

 ## Types of style transfer studied
 - Basic Style Transfer